pennhanlee/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all books in the Book List.
+Shows a list of all books in the Storage Library.

 Format: `list`